 5. Likely overseas disclosures

-a) Occasionally, MTC may use overseas facilities or contractors to process personal and/or sensitive information which is collected and used as part of the delivery of our services.
+information which is collected and used as part of the delivery of our services.
 As a result, your information may be stored on overseas servers when we use these facilities or contractors.
-However, any disclosure of your personal and/or sensitive information overseas does not change our commitment to safeguarding your privacy.
+However, any storage of your personal and/or sensitive information overseas does not change our commitment to safeguarding your privacy.

 - track website traffic information, including IP addresses, to improve website design for marketing purposes, and